hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 ### In-house test tools

 You probably know *why* you want to build this tool, possibly with yourself in mind as the primary person using the tool, but have you thought carefully about *who else* might want to use it and why they might want to use it?
+Those other people may have different answers to the *``Why?''* heuristic so think about it both as ``Why do we...?'' and ``Why do they...?''

 It could be *anyone in the organization* which might be too hard to think about, so instead we use personas or archetypes to help us think about groups of people, and the different contexts in which they will use the tool.